European space probe marooned in comet's shadows

 The lander, named Philae, was released from its mothership Rosetta on Wednesday as it orbited comet 67P/Churyumov-Gerasimenko, in the climax of a 10-year mission for the ESA.

 But harpoons to anchor it to the surface failed to deploy and it bounced twice before floating to rest two hours later.
-The ESA needs to analyse data beamed half a billion kilometres (300 million miles) back to Earth to pinpoint its location.
+The ESA needs to analyze data beamed half a billion kilometers (300 million miles) back to Earth to pinpoint its location.

 "Where we are is not entirely where we wanted to be," lead lander scientist Jean-Pierre Biebring told a news conference.